Straight to your inbox

 To get started with personalization, you’ll need to segment your email lists.
 Using data you already have, you can sort customers based on a number of attributes, such as gender, age, past purchases, or geography.
 You can gain this information through your sign up forms, or use integrations to pull data from existing systems, such as a CRM or Shopify, Magento or WooCommerce.

 Once you’ve created these segments, you can use specific offers that will only be seen by that segment.
-This can be done easily using dynamic content.
+This can be done easily by utilizing dynamic content.

 For example, an electronics retailer might create an earbuds customer segment to target their earbud-loving customers.
 The retailer could create a segment of a group of customers who have bought two or more pairs of earbuds in last year.
 These customers may receive special offers on earbuds, or receive emails that direct them to other products they might enjoy.

-Beyond past purchase behavior, you might also consider segmenting your audience by gender, age, interests, and more.
+Beyond past purchase behavior, you might also consider segmenting your audience by gender, age, interests, hobbies, average order size, and more.
 Here are some of the categories that marketers use to segment their lists:

 Dynamic content may sound complicated, but it’s simply the ability to swap out information based on who you’re targeting.
 Dynamic content allows you to personalize your campaigns by conditionally displaying content, based on custom field values in your subscriber lists, or on membership in your lists and segments.